 Horses don’t shame us when they provide us with this feedback during the Equine Assisted Therapy sessions.
 Their feedback is immeasurable in our work with clients in therapy.
-Horses’ responses in session often become a symbol for how our family, coworkers, or partners respond to us.
+Horses’ responses in session often become a symbol for how our family, co-workers, or partners respond to us.
 They can be a symbol of relationships with significant people as well as relationships with various challenges, goals, or obstacles in life, such as addiction or feeling stuck.

 As described above, this work enables us to create valuable experiences that will provide clients with special opportunity to experience successes, failures, challenges, and practice functioning in non-threatening situations in the arena unlike in real life.

 Each equine has a unique personality.
 They become powerful metaphors for whatever is needed in the session according to the clients’ goals.
 Sometimes specific horses are chosen to aid therapeutic process during the session.
-For instance, the Equine Specialist (ES) may bring a horse that’s constantly attention seeking from the participants in the session, which can help some of the participants learn to set clear boundaries.
+For instance, the Equine Specialist (ES) may bring a horse that’s constant attention seeking from the participants in the session, which can help some of the participants learn to set clear boundaries.

 We don’t ride horses in the EAGALA Equine Assisted Therapy sessions.
 We utilize horses as a part of our environment during the session.
 We allow them just to be themselves.
 Horses react to our emotional states and provide feedback, which clients interpret as it works for them.
 In our sessions, horses can become a metaphor for just about anything that we are working on.
 We can label a horse to be a challenge we are going through, a goal we are trying to achieve, or a person that’s important in our life.